Warnings: gore, murder.

 “I’ve had nothing to do for months but wallow in my failure.”

 “No one thinks you failed,” Wen Ning said softly.

 Wei Wuxian closed his eyes.
-He tasted bitterness as he thought of his shijie; as he thought, also, of the now-heavily pregnant omega living in the same house as Wen Qing and Grandmother.
+He tasted bitterness as he thought of his shijie; as he thought, also, of the now-heavily pregnant kunze living in the same house as Wen Qing and Grandmother.